Building Design Systems: Complete 2026 Guide

 1. Composition over configuration: Prefer composable parts over prop explosion

-2. Sensible defaults: Components should work with zero props
+2. Sensible defaults: Components work with zero props

-3. Consistent naming: Use the same prop names across components (size, variant, disabled)
+3. Consistent naming: Same prop names across components (size, variant, disabled)

 4. TypeScript first: Full type safety with autocomplete